mannuds007/Ray-Tracing/README.md

   `R = η * I + (η * cosθi - cosθt) * N`
   where `η = n1 / n2` is the relative refractive index, `θi` is the incident angle, and `θt` is the transmitted angle.

-Here's how you can add the explanations for Diffuse Lighting, Specular Lighting, Camera Ray Generation, and Depth of Field equations to your README:
+Here’s how you can format the README with the mathematical equations using Markdown and LaTeX syntax:

 ---

-### Diffuse Lighting
+## 4. Diffuse Lighting

 To compute the intensity of diffuse lighting, we use the Lambertian reflectance model, which states that the amount of light diffused from a surface is proportional to the cosine of the angle between the light direction and the surface normal.

 ### Diffuse Lighting Intensity:

-\[
+$$
 I_{\text{diffuse}} = \max(0, \mathbf{L} \cdot \mathbf{N})
-\]
+$$

 Where: